 The Review of Australian Higher Education (the Bradley Review) recommended an independent national regulatory body be responsible for regulating all types of tertiary education.
 The Review team reasoned that a national approach would provide a more effective, streamlined and integrated sector, achieving a sustainable and responsible higher education system in the larger, more diverse and demand driven environment.

-In the 2010-11 Budget, the Australian Government allocated $70 million over four years to establish the Tertiary Education Quality and Standards Agency (TEQSA), which is the new national body for higher education regulation and quality assurance.
+In 2012 the Tertiary Education Quality and Standards Agency (TEQSA), the national regulator for higher education was established.

 The Tertiary Education Quality and Standards Agency Act 2011 established the agency and the new national regulatory and quality assurance environment for Australian higher education.